Local management of Scottish Crown Estate moves a step closer

 A total of six projects progressed to Stage 2 of the process, five of which were announced in October (see here for the announcement), and one project was brought to the Stage 2 process following applicant feedback.
 A further five projects progressed to greater local involvement via alternative mechanisms such as leasing, or closer partnership working and collaboration.

 The Stage 2 application window was extended in response to feedback from applicant organisations to 12 March 2019.
 The Board of Crown Estate Scotland decided which projects will be taken forward as ‘preferred projects’ at the end of May 2019.
-The organisations that progressed as 'preferred projects' were:
+The following organisations' applications are being progressed as 'preferred projects':

 A summary of those applications and a map showing the application boundaries is available here.
 If tenants within these areas, or other parties with relevant interest, have any questions about the scheme they should contact the relevant applicant organisation or get in touch with us at email@example.com.